penguin007-1/self-balancing-robot/README.md

 Four push buttons.
 Five 220 ohm resistors.
 One potentiometer.
 This is used for adjusting contrast of the LCD.
+One breadboard
-One breadboard and some jumper wires.
+Some jumper wires.

-Robot Par
+Robot Part:
 One Arduino nano microcontroller.
 One nRF24L01+ low power version module.
 One MPU6050 module, which has an accelerometer and a gyroscope.